-We're excited to introduce the TEXAS FIRST DIPLOMA.
+We're excited to introduce the TEXAS FIRST PROGRAM.
 This prestigious opportunity enables you to graduate early with the Distinguished Level of Achievement AND receive a scholarship for college.

-As one of Texas' top students, you may be eligible to accelerate your path to college and receive a scholarship for one or two semesters at one of these Texas universities:
+As one of Texas' top students, you may be eligible to accelerate your path to college and receive a scholarship for one or two semesters at any Texas public institution of higher education, including colleges, universities, and technical colleges.